Mayo Clinic – tips for safe hunting season

 For example, if a hunter stumbles with a firearm in one hand and nothing in the other, whatever that person does with the free hand will automatically happen with the hand holding the gun, the agency notes.
 So if a finger is inside the trigger guard, that hand will likely close around the pistol grip of the gun and on the trigger causing an unwanted discharge.

-10 thoughts on “Mayo Clinic – tips for safe hunting season”
+10 Replies to “Mayo Clinic – tips for safe hunting season”

 1. Stay in reasonably good shape